Chrissy Teigen Wants Women To Know They're Not Alone In Postpartum Depression Struggles

 Advertisement

-Teigen, AHN, and Griffin have became part of a campaign that launched Thursday in the United States called #MyWishForMoms, which aims to create open dialogue among women about postpartum depression and anxiety.
+Teigen, AHN, and Griffin have became part of a national campaign that launched Thursday called #MyWishForMoms, which aims to create open dialogue among women about postpartum depression and anxiety.
 Teigen talks to moms like Griffin about the issue in videos to be released in the next few months.

 “Part of my healing was being really open about my struggles with postpartum depression,” Griffin tells Refinery29.
 “I felt ashamed because I had this new gorgeous baby who almost never cried.
 He was a good baby from the get-go.
 But I was struggling.
 I loved doing an interview with Chrissy Teigen because even though we were in really different situations, we’d both gone through this postpartum depression.”
 It’s true.
 Griffin and Teigen live divergent lives.
 “She went through IVF and really wanted a child.
 My pregnancy was a surprise.
 She’s famous, and I’m a girl from Ohio.
 But it affected us both really similarly.”

-Sarah Homitsky, MD, a psychiatrist and medical director of women’s behavioural health at AHN, says that postpartum depression is more common than people realise.
-“Women are not alone, and they don’t realise that,” Dr. Homitsky tells Refinery29.
+Sarah Homitsky, MD, a psychiatrist and medical director of women’s behavioral health at AHN, says that postpartum depression is more common than people realize.
+“Women are not alone, and they don’t realize that,” Dr. Homitsky tells Refinery29.

-Up to one in seven new moms develop postpartum depression, according to the Centres for Disease Control and Prevention.
-Postpartum depression is characterised by extreme feelings of sadness, anxiety and exhaustion that can threaten the well-being of moms, babies and their families.
+Up to one in seven new moms develop postpartum depression, according to the Centers for Disease Control and Prevention.
+Postpartum depression is characterized by extreme feelings of sadness, anxiety and exhaustion that can threaten the well-being of moms, babies and their families.

 Just in time for Maternal Mental Health month, the model, author, and activist got involved with AHN, and together they’re producing a series of video interviews of Teigen talking to women who’ve struggled postpartum.